|

 I don’t think chicken thighs get enough love.

-I know they have bones and skin to contend with, but that’s where the flavor and juiciness comes from.
+I know they have bones and skin to contend with, but that’s where the flavor and juiciness come from.
 Do your chicken breasts turn out dry unless you soak it in a pound of butter?
 Thighs would never treat you that way.

 Juicy, tender chicken every time.

-And frankly, they’re a lot cheaper too.
-I often buy ten pound bags of chicken leg quarters and separate the thighs and drumsticks myself.
+And frankly, they’re a lot cheaper, too.
+I often buy ten-pound bags of chicken leg quarters and separate the thighs and drumsticks myself.

 Ingredients for Lemon Garlic Chicken Thighs

 Aside from the chicken itself, most of the ingredients you need are likely already in your spice cabinet.
-While it’s optional, I also include broccoli in this recipe to take care of your vegetable, as well as your protein.
+While it’s optional, I also include broccoli in this recipe to take care of your vegetables, as well as your protein.

 • Butter